Marhiposa/Marhiposa/README.md

-- 👋 Hi, I’m @Marhiposa
+Hello I'm @Marhiposa
-- 👀 I’m interested in CONTRIBUTING to user experience design in any project
+- 👀 I'm enthusiastic about CONTRIBUTING to user experience design on various projects.
-- 🌱 I’m currently learning PRODUCT DESIGN
+- 🌱 I'm in the process of honing my skills in PRODUCT DESIGN.
-- 💞️ I’m looking to collaborate on project that helps improve user experience
+- 💞️ I'm eager to collaborate on projects aimed at enhancing user experiences.
-- 📫 How to reach me @ mariamakinbode@outlook.com
+- 📫 You can get in touch with me at mariamakinbode@outlook.com.

 <!---
 Marhiposa/Marhiposa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.